The Hicks Legal Journal

 Civil Rights Monographs

 Deep analysis of jail death, excessive force, immunity, and federal civil rights litigation.
+This category currently includes 6 articles.

 The Death of a Remedy: Alex Pretti & The Soul of the 4th Amendment